GED in Arizona

 For in-person GED retaking at a GED testing center

-The retake fee for the GED test in Arizona at a testing center is $15.
+The retake fee for the GED in Arizona at a testing center is $15.
 This fee applies for retakes at a test center in Arizona.
 Additionally, for the first two retakes within a year, discounted fees apply, and after these discounted retakes, regular fees apply.

 If a candidate fails again, they will get two more retests at a reduced rate.
 The $20 test fee will be waived, though a $10 testing center fee will apply for retakes at a test center in Arizona.